SEEK: Steering LLM Reasoning for RAG via Internal Reasoning Sketches: Limitations

 \section{Limitations}

-Although \method{} achieves superior performance across multiple datasets, the page construction process introduces additional latency.
-Specifically, to ensure the logical coherence and completeness of the constructed pages, \method{} employs an iterative slot-filling mechanism.
-This iterative process inevitably incurs extra computational overhead, leading to increased inference latency.
-Moreover, we also explore a variant of \method{} with parallel filling to mitigate this issue.
-However, experimental results indicate that the iterative design is still necessary to maintain the effectiveness of \method{} when answering multi-hop QA queries.
+Although \method{} achieves superior performance across multiple datasets, the sketch filling process introduces additional latency.
+Specifically, to ensure the logical coherence and completeness of the constructed sketch, \method{} adopts an iterative slot-filling mechanism.
+This iterative process inevitably incurs extra computational overhead, thereby increasing inference latency.
+Moreover, we also explore a parallel filling variant of \method{} to mitigate this issue.
+However, experimental results show that the iterative design remains necessary for maintaining the effectiveness of \method{} when answering multi-hop QA queries.
 Therefore, the trade-off between effectiveness and efficiency remains a critical challenge for fully deploying \method{} in real-world QA scenarios.